Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

 \subsection{RQ2: Pruning Efficiency}

-To explore the efficiency performance of our method, we run it on the six models with a ``worst-case setting''.
+To explore the efficiency of our method, we run it on the four models with a ``worst-case setting''.
 Specifically, we examine the case of pruning a large proportion~(80\%) of the entire model, in the slowest pace~(1 or 2 per layer per epoch).
-This gives our method disadvantages, but when applied in practice, it could be much more efficient.
+This is not necessary at all and gives our method disadvantages, but when applied in practice, it could be much more efficient.

-Table~\ref{tab:table-elapsed-time} details the time consumed by our method on each of the six models.
+Table~\ref{tab:table-elapsed-time} details the time consumed by our method on each of the four models.
 In general, our method can prune a model within an acceptable time.
 In the multi-class prediction models, the pruning process can be completed within 8 minutes, while in the binary classification models, the process can be completed much faster.